Fraser-D/FJD-2partHarmonyWritingExercise/Two part writing exercise worksheet.md

 - We are in the key of G major

 - We are only using two rhythms, Minims and Quarter Notes.
-Because we are only using these two rhythms you can choose to not draw in the stems of the notes and just draw the noteheads.
+Because we are only using these two rhythms you can choose to not draw the stems of the notes and just draw the noteheads.
 So an empty circle for a minim, and a filled circle for a quarter note.

 - The exercise is four bars long, with two minims per bar.